 Getting into a bidding war where you’re the only one out of 20 people willing to pay way over ask has its risks.
 The housing market won’t crash any time soon.
 But, if you buy a property this way, it might not appreciate for years as the market takes time to catch up to your top bid.

-I also believe with a 75% probability the housing market will continue to make new highs for the next two years in a row with on average mid–single-digit YoY gains.
+I also believe with a 75% probability the housing market will average mid–single-digit YoY gains over the next 10 years.
 Single-digit YoY gains means that the pace of price growth should start moderating.
 If I’m wrong, then I will suffer the consequences as anybody with skin in the game does.

 All the economists and lenders who have urged you to take out a 30-year fixed-rate mortgage because rates might go up have been proven wrong.
 In 10 years, they will be proven wrong again if they continue to encourage a 30-year fixed mortgage.

 Further, interest rates have been coming down for 40 years already.
-Low interest rates will carry the housing market to new highs.
-To bet that interest rates will suddenly surge to unaffordable levels after 40 years of decline is irrational.
+Low interest rates will support the housing market to new highs over the next 10 years.

 Note: You can get competitive no-obligation quotes online.
 I locked in a 2.375% 7/1 ARM for a new home purchase before my relationship pricing discount.

 2) Inventory Will Remain Depressed For Longer